Your money-making expert. Financial journalist, TV and radio personality.

 Jobs are often sorted by accent, with US accents being the majority of work, however this sometimes means that UK accents can attract a premium and a UK transcriber can find these easier than the majority working the site.
 So, for example, you may choose to specialise in UK accents and Irish and Scottish ones in particular because of this marginal premium.

-The ‘piece rate’ of a job can vary though.
+The ‘piece rate’ of a job can vary, though.
 It’s not clear why it might vary, but you will see the cost of jobs going up and down.
-Often when there are only a few jobs on the site, their value can drop, and at peak points there can be over 1000 jobs to pick from, normally in the low 100s.
+Often when there are only a few jobs on the site, their value can drop, and at peak points there can be over 1,000 jobs to pick from, normally in the low 100s.

-Your work will be graded randomly, though I found it tended to be highly regular and then drop off.
+“Your work will be graded randomly, though I found it tended to be highly regular and then drop off.
 Again you need to maintain 4.5 on accuracy metrics.
 Feedback tended to be pretty good where you didn’t get things right.
 All these quality controls are done by other transcribers.”

 Dan Phillips provided some good advice for getting into transcribing: “Audio from one interview is often split into several jobs sections, so get one done and try to nab the other ones, as that will reduce your need for background info research.

-If you have a subject specialism in real life, try to find clips that reflect that.
-So, if you know about football, or US Sport in particular, that will help target that niche.
+“If you have a subject specialism in real life, try to find clips that reflect that.
+So, if you know about football, or US sport in particular, that will help target that niche.
 Initially at least, only pick clips that have two people in an interview situation.
 Focus groups tend to be very difficult to differentiate as you don’t know how many people are in the room.”

-Lower paying jobs do have far clearer audio.
+He added: “Lower paying jobs do have far clearer audio.
 I tend to go for around $0.45-60 a minute stuff.
 Higher ones can be very hard, unless they’re UK accents.
 Also, the software can speed up and slow down audio if you want to go double-time or slow things down.

-As a UK national, you might find (for example) Australian clips easier to transcribe than US clips (this seems to be quite common), but if you know nothing about Australia, Aboriginal place names can be difficult to identify at first.”
+“As a UK national, you might find, for example, Australian clips easier to transcribe than US clips (this seems to be quite common), but if you know nothing about Australia, Aboriginal place names can be difficult to identify at first.”